May 11, 2023Review Recipe

 - Place the cake in the refrigerator for 1 hour.

-- In a medium mixing bowl combine butter, semi-sweet chocolate chips, milk chocolate chips, heavy cream, and vanilla extract.
+- In a medium mixing bowl, combine butter, semi-sweet chocolate chips, milk chocolate chips, heavy cream, and vanilla extract.
 Stir together.
 Place in the microwave for 30 seconds.
 Remove and stir together.
-Repeat steps in 30-second increments until the chocolate is melted and the mixture is combined.
+Repeat heating in 30-second increments until the chocolate is melted and the mixture is combined.

 - Pour the chocolate over the top of the cake and place it in the refrigerator for at least 4 hours or overnight if you have the time.